-Method used for determination of releases Designation of the method used Measurement methodologic - Internationally approved measurement standard.
+Method used for determination of releases Measurement methodologi Designation of the method used es Internationally approved measurement standard.
 INT short designation of the relevant standard (e.g. BS, EN 14385:2004; CEN; ISO) Measurement methodology already prescribed by the competent authority in a licence or an operating permit for that facility.
 PER National or regional binding measurement methodology prescribed by legal act for the radionuclide and facility concerned.
 NRB Alternative Measurement Method in accordance with existing CEN/ISO measurement standards.
 ALT Measurement methodology the performance of which is demonstrated by means of certified reference materials and accepted by competent authority.
 CRM Other measurement methodology.
-OTH In addition to the three letter abbreviation (e.g. NRB) the short designation (e.g. VDI 3873) or a short description of the methodology could be given.
-Calculation methodologie s Internationally approved calculation method.
+OTH In addition to the three letter abbreviation (e.g. NRB) the short designation (e.g. VDI 3873) or a short description of the methodology should be given.
+Calculation methodologie S Internationally approved calculation method.
 INT short designation of the method used: ETS, IPCC, UNECE/EMEP Calculation methodology already prescribed by the competent authority in a licence or an operating permit for that facility.
 PER National or regional binding calculation methodology prescribed by legal act for the radionuclide and facility concerned.
 NRB Mass balance method which is accepted by the competent authority.
 MAB European-wide sector specific calculation method.
 SSC Other calculation methodology.
-OTH In addition to the three letter abbreviation (e.g. NRB) the s short description of the methodology could be given. hort designation (e.g. VDI 3873) or a
+OTH In addition to the three letter abbreviation (e.g. NRB) the short designation (e.g. VDI 3873) or a short description of the methodology should be given.